jwe0/jwe0/README.md

 - Some C-related languages (C, C++, C#)
 - Vanilla HTML, CSS, JS
 - Some SvelteKit
+- Rust

+The technologies I use are as follows:
+- NodeJS
+- Flask
+- Linux
+- Git

 If you need to contact me, email me at joshuawebb2007@proton.me.